milobravman/milobravman.github.io/pages/projects.markdown

 title: Projects
 ---

-#### Distraction blocker
+#### Distraction Blocker

 ![image](../img/icon-48.png){: style="float: left"}
 <!-- <img src="../img/icon-48.png" alt="Italian Trulli"> -->

-Lets users block website that they consider helpful to block.
-For me this includes websites like Youtube, and chess.com.  see it in the [chrome extention store](https://chromewebstore.google.com/detail/distraction-blocker/gigiekecpijokpijbabheahcnpfchhga?hl=en&authuser=0) or on [github](https://github.com/milobravman/Focus-timer/tree/main/Publishing/Chrome-distraction-blocker)
+Lets users block any website that they consider helpful to block.
+For me this includes websites like Youtube, and chess.com.
+See it in the [chrome extention store](https://chromewebstore.google.com/detail/distraction-blocker/gigiekecpijokpijbabheahcnpfchhga?hl=en&authuser=0) or on [github](https://github.com/milobravman/Focus-timer/tree/main/Publishing/Chrome-distraction-blocker).

 #### Agency Assistant
 Lets users set a timer on a spesfic page.
-It will play a success noise if they stay for the time the set, and a failure noise if they leave before then see it in the [chrome extention store](https://chromewebstore.google.com/detail/agency-assistant/pbcoffnbffloddpmembnpojpngdpgcbo?hl=en&authuser=0) or on [github](https://github.com/milobravman/Focus-timer/tree/main/Old/agencyAssistant1.2)
+It will play a success noise if they stay for the time the set, and a failure noise if they leave before then see it in the [chrome extention store](https://chromewebstore.google.com/detail/agency-assistant/pbcoffnbffloddpmembnpojpngdpgcbo?hl=en&authuser=0) or on [github](https://github.com/milobravman/Focus-timer/tree/main/Old/agencyAssistant1.2).

 ### Old projects